Waawaate Fobister

-Waawaate Fobister (Anishinaabe) is a Canadian actor, dancer, playwright, choreographer, instructor, producer and storyteller, best known for their semi-autobiographical one-man play, Agokwe.
+Waawaate Fobister is an Anishinaabe and Canadian actor, dancer, playwright, choreographer, instructor, producer and storyteller, best known for their semi-autobiographical one-man play, Agokwe.

 Early life

 Fobister grew up on the Grassy Narrows First Nation reserve, north of Kenora, Ontario.
 As a child, Fobister's father and grandfather introduced them to the indigenous oral storytelling tradition; a path that Fobister would choose for themself as well.
 At the age of eighteen, Fobister came out as gay or two-spirited.
 Growing up on the reservation, they encountered homophobia and abuse; experiences which they channel into their work.
 Fobister got their spirit name, Waawaate, which means Northern Lights, as they began to explore their Native spirituality.
 As Fobister recalls, they met with a medicine woman who could give spirit names.
 After presenting the woman with tobacco, she instructed them to come back in a few weeks and that after prayer, they would find a spirit name.
 Upon Fobister's return, the woman told them she had found their spirit name and said, "...when I saw it, I saw...dark sky, and I seen lights and I seen dancing", referencing the Northern Lights which, in Anishinaabe culture represent spirits dancing.

 Fobister earned a degree in Theatre Arts Performance as well as the Distinguished Performance Award from Humber College in 2005.
 They also studied theater and dance at Banff Centre for the Arts, School of Toronto Dance Theatre, Centre for Indigenous Theatre, and Kahawi Dance Theatre.